LesFerch/WinSetView/Manual.md

 By default, Windows 11 spreads out items in list, details, and small icons views.
 This makes it easier to select items using a touch interface, at the expense of less information in the same space.
 Enabling *compact view* sets the spacing back to the tighter spacing used in Windows 10.

+#### Show Hidden Files and Folders

+When checked, hidden files and folders will be displayed in Explorer.
+This option affects the Explorer "Hidden files and folders" setting.
+It has no effect on the "Hide protected operating system files" setting.

 #### Classic context menu in Windows 11

 When checked, the registry setting that restores the Windows 10 style context (right-click) menu will be applied.

+#### Enable Copy/Move To folder in the context menu

+When checked, the items "Copy To folder..." and "Move To folder..." are enabled in the classic context menu.

 #### No Internet in Windows search